biothings/biothings.api/docs/doc/hub_tutorial.rst

 .. code:: bash

-   hub> merge("myspecies",target_name="myspecies_test")
+   hub> merge("mytaxonomy",target_name="mytaxonomy_test")
-   [3] RUN {0.0s} merge("myspecies",target_name="myspecies_test")
+   [3] RUN {0.0s} merge("mytaxonomy",target_name="mytaxonomy_test")

 In the logs, we can see our mapper has been detected and is used:

 .. code:: bash

-   INFO:myspecies_build:Creating merger job #1/16, to process 'names' 100000/1552809 (6.4%)
+   INFO:mytaxonomy_build:Creating merger job #1/16, to process 'names' 100000/1552809 (6.4%)
-   INFO:myspecies_build:Found mapper '<databuild.mapper.HasGeneMapper object at 0x7f47ef3bbac8>' for source 'names'
+   INFO:mytaxonomy_build:Found mapper '<databuild.mapper.HasGeneMapper object at 0x7f47ef3bbac8>' for source 'names'
-   INFO:myspecies_build:Creating merger job #1/1, to process 'species' 25394/25394 (100.0%)
+   INFO:mytaxonomy_build:Creating merger job #1/1, to process 'species' 25394/25394 (100.0%)
-   INFO:myspecies_build:Found mapper '<databuild.mapper.HasGeneMapper object at 0x7f47ef3bbac8>' for source 'species'
+   INFO:mytaxonomy_build:Found mapper '<databuild.mapper.HasGeneMapper object at 0x7f47ef3bbac8>' for source 'species'

 Once done, we can query the merged collection to check the data: